Scientific Name

 These plants require full sun to part shade.
 If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
 Plants that are grown in low-light conditions become etiolated.
 Agave plants love going outside from spring to fall.

-Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.
+Agaves tolerate most soils as long as they have good drainage but prefer sandy or rocky soil.

-Mature plants are very drought tolerant.
+Mature plants are very drought-tolerant.
 From spring to fall, water thoroughly your Agave when the soil mix becomes dry.
 In winter, water sparingly about once a month.
 Overwatering may encourage fungal root rot.
-When you first establish an Agave plant outdoors, water once or twice a week.
+When you first establish an Agave plant outdoors, water it once or twice a week.
 Plants in containers require more frequent watering than those in the ground.

-When the pot becomes full of roots, it has become pot-bound.
-If you notice your Agave becoming pot-bound, repot it with new soil in a new pot that is just slightly larger than the old one.
+When the pot becomes full of roots, it becomes pot-bound.
+If you notice your Agave becoming pot-bound, repot it with new soil in a new pot that is slightly larger than the old one.

 Learn more at How to Grow and Care for Agave.